arhillis/fend-project-memory-game/README.md

 ## Issues

 * When the user finishes a game and it restarts, the cards do not shuffle.
-I am still having trouble fixing this.
+I am still having trouble fixing this (Resolved May 18).